 This is where we are different

-You can have as much – or as little – involvement as you would like in the funeral arrangements, and at every stage of the process.
+You can have as much – or as little – involvement as you would like at every stage of the process.
 If you prefer, you can leave everything to our professional team, knowing that it will all be done exactly as you would want.

-You can have anything from a traditional burial or cremation service, or simpler – more intimate – forms of these, to a full-on, formal burial at sea.
-Simply tell us something of your wishes and thoughts about it all, and we will work with you to plan and arrange the rest of the funeral with you and make sure that it is what you want.
+You can have anything from a traditional burial or cremation service, or simpler – more intimate – forms of these, to a full-on formal burial at sea.
+Simply tell us your thoughts about it all, and we will work with you to refine and arrange the funeral with you, always checking in to keep you informed.

-Whether you have just suffered a death in the family, or if you have someone close who is terminally ill and you just want to talk, you can call us at any time, 365 days a year.
-We will tell you what you need to do at each stage.
+Whether you have just suffered a death in the family, or if you have someone close who is terminally ill and you only want to talk, you can call us at any time, 365 days a year.
+We will guide you through each stage.

-You also have the option of using a pre-payment plan for your funeral arrangements where you’ll know everything is planned and paid for.
-With funeral costs continually rising, your family would find this a valuable service.
-They’ll know what you wanted, there’ll be more money for them, and lowers the value of the estate and therefore in some cases can have an impact on inheritance tax.
+We also offer the option of a pre-payment plan for your funeral arrangements.
+There is real relief in knowing everything is planned and paid for.
+Your family will know what you wanted, in itself a help at a difficult time for them; and they won’t have to find the money themselves.
+A pre-payment plan lowers the overall value of the estate and therefore in some cases can have an impact on inheritance tax.

 Thoughts and news from Family Tree Funerals

 Introducing our first ‘guest blog’, this piece has been written by Roger Vincent-Silk whose wife Barbara died almost a year ago in February 2021.
 Barbara’s funeral was not conventional in that Roger opted for an ‘attended direct cremation’ and a shroud, not a coffin....